red gorges with a valley running through

 Oyster Stacks Snorkel

-Oyster Stacks is an excellent place to snorkel for families or inexperienced snorkellers as the coral reef, and marine life can be viewed just steps from the shore in calm, shallow water.
-You enter the water at the end of the walking trail and can snorkel either south or north.
-However, you should take care when entering or exiting the water as the shoreline has some sharp oyster shelled areas.
+Oyster Stacks is an excellent place to snorkel for families or inexperienced snorkellers.
+The reef is steps from the shore in calm, shallow water.
+Enter the water at the end of the walking trail and can snorkel either south or north.
+Take care when entering or exiting the water as there are some sharp oyster shelled areas.

-Oyster Stacks should only be snorkelled on a high tide of 1.2m or higher as this area is shallow, and you could damage the fragile coral.
-On a high tide, you can carefully peer under the large, oyster covered rocks to spot painted sweetlip, mangrove jack, and other large reef fish that live beneath them.
+Only snorkel at Oyster Stacks on a high tide as this area is shallow, and you could damage the fragile coral.
+Look under oyster covered rocks to spot painted sweetlip and other reef fish.

 sand beaches in exmouth with calm ocean lapping onto the sand